Grounded-DI/AGI/AGI_Declaration.md

 Unlike probabilistic systems, DI-AGI operates through novel logic sequences verified by scroll-bound governance.
 It does not simulate intelligence — it executes it deterministically.

-Grounded DI understands the signifiance of this moment and will

 ---

 ## Definition